grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "...In the cargo bay."

-"And's bad, ah?"
+"And it's bad, ah?"

 "Pretty fucking bad."

-"So we're fuckin fucked then, ah?
-Fuckin fucked, cuz the cargo bay's too big, and the boat won't fuckin float if's flooded. ah Capt' Percy?
-Fuckin fucked!"
+"So we're feckin fecked then, ah?
+Feckin fecked, cuz the cargo bay's too big, and the boat won't feckin float if's flooded. ah Capt' Percy?
+Feckin fecked!"
 She threw her piece of machinery at the wall where it clanged and sent small part flying into far dirty corners of the lower engine room.

 "For fuck's sake Chips, yes we're fucked, but we're not _fuckin'_ fucked yet...
-I need you to take one of the guys, go in there, and see if you can stop it at patch it so we don't get to the point where we _are_ fuckin' fucked.
+I need you to take one of the guys, go in there, and see if you can stop it and patch it so we don't get to the point where we _are_ fuckin' fucked.
 Move!"

-"Ah, fuck ya Capt."
+"Ah, feck ya Capt."
 Chips started climbing up the ladder.

 "Good or bad, I want regular reports Chips.
 Get Owen up and get him helping you."

-"ah fuckin kay."
+"ah feckin kay."

 A loud ringing ping echoed through the steel hull of the boat.
 It hit them broadside, and passed through them.
 It rang off the opposite side of the hull and echoed back through the air to their ears.

-"Ah, and someone's fuckin' hunting us too!"
+"Ah, and someone's feckin' hunting us too!"
 Cursed Chips.

 "Go!"
 Said Captain Percy.
 She left Chips digging out patch kits and her welding rig and went back up to the control room.